Alecto

-Alecto (Ἀληκτώ) is one of the Erinyes (Furies) in Greek mythology.
+Alecto (Ἀληκτώ) is one of the Erinyes or Furies in Greek mythology.

 Family and description

 According to Hesiod, Alecto was the daughter of Gaea fertilized by the blood spilled from Uranus when Cronus castrated him.
 She is the sister of Tisiphone and Megaera.
-These three Furies had snakes for hair and blood dripped from their eyes, while their wings were those of bats.
+These three Furies had snakes for hair and blood dripped from their eyes; plus, they had wings.
 Alecto's job as a Fury is castigating the moral crimes (such as anger) of humans, especially if they are against others.

 Alecto's function is similar to Nemesis, with the difference that Nemesis's function is to castigate crimes against the gods, not mortals.
 Her punishment for mortals was Madness.